machaerus/sophia/README.md

 ## Example: Word frequency in King James Bible

 Some interesting words are plotted below.
 All of the books of the Bible are used, including apocryphs.
-FYI, New Testaments consists of books 40-66.
+FYI, New Testament consists of books 40-66.
+You can check all the books' names in `kjv` directory.

 ![Names of God](/img/Names_of_God.png)